00JCIV00/cova/README.md

   - All argument tokens are parsed to Argument Types: Commands, Options, or Values.
     - Options = _Flags_ and Values = _Positional Arguments_
   - These Argument Types can be *created from* or *converted to* your Structs, Unions, and Functions along with their corresponding Fields and Parameters.
+  - This design allows for **infinitely nestable** Commands, Options, and Values in a way that's simple to parse, analyze, and use in your projects.
 - **Multiplatform.** Tested across common architectures of Linux, Mac, and Windows.
 - **Granular, Robust Customization:**
   - [POSIX Compliant](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html) by default, with plenty of ways to configure to whatever standard you'd like.